 Grantor Retained Annuity Trusts (GRAT) and Grantor Retained Unitrusts (GRUT)

 GRATs and GRUTs are popular estate planning tools.
 In essence, a GRAT is a fixed annuity.
 At the end of the term, the trust principal is distributed to the designated beneficiaries.
 The GRUT is similar to a variable annuity.
 At the end of the term of the trust, all remaining assets are distributed to the designated beneficiaries.
-Let our estate experts help you determine which is right for your plan.
+Let our estate specialists help you determine which is right for your plan.

 Sale to Intentionally Defective Grantor Trust (IDGT)

 An estate “freezing” strategy to reduce estate tax is the sale of assets to an IDGT.
 This trust provides an opportunity for the settlor to sell appreciated assets to the trust without recognizing capital gains in connection with the sale since transactions between a settlor and their grantor trust are usually not recognized for income tax purposes.
 Another benefit is the opportunity to reduce the size of the settlor’s estate since all of the income from the trust is taxed to the settlor.
 The trust assets can be reinvested and grow instead of being spent on income taxes.
-If this is a strategy that is right for your needs, our experts can help.
+If this is a strategy that is right for your needs, our professionals can help.